BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

         interrupt when self.distanceToClosest(Object) < 5:
             take SetBrakeAction(1)

-This :sampref:`try-interrupt` statement has similar syntax to the Python :ref:`try statement <python:try>` (and in fact allows ``except`` clauses just as in Python), and begins in the same way: at first, the code block after the ``try:`` (the *body*) is executed.
+This :keyword:`try-interrupt` statement has similar syntax to the Python :ref:`try statement <python:try>` (and in fact allows ``except`` clauses just as in Python), and begins in the same way: at first, the code block after the ``try:`` (the *body*) is executed.
 At the start of every time step during its execution, the condition